top of page

 The 2023 Essay Contest is closed.
 The announcement of the winners is pending.

-Sponsored by FOCAL (Friends of Children and Literature) of the Children’s Literature Department, Central Library, Los Angeles Public Library (LAPL), the book is also the winner of the American Library Association’s prestigious 2021 Pura Belpre Award, given each year to an “outstanding work of literature for children and young adults that best portrays, affirms and celebrates the Latino cultural experience.”
-(ALA website)
+Sponsored by FOCAL (Friends of Children and Literature) of the Children’s Literature Department, Central Library, Los Angeles Public Library (LAPL), Cookies & Milk was also the winner of the 2023 NAACP Image Award for Outstanding Literary Work- Youth/Teens.

 bottom of page